Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Create Magento Database

-With your servers installed, it’s time to create a dedicated database for Magento within MariaDB.
-First, log into the MariaDB console using `sudo mysql -u root -p`, then create the database with `CREATE DATABASE magentodb;`.
+With your MariaDB database server ready, you need to create a specific database for Magento.
+First, log into the MariaDB console by running `sudo mysql -u root -p` and entering your password.
+Then, you can create the new database for Magento by typing `CREATE DATABASE magentodb;`.

 Login to the MariaDB database console using the commands below: